jakeheis/SwiftCLI/README.md

 CLI.register(commands: [myCommand, myOtherCommand])
 ```
 ### Calling go
-In any production app, `go()` should be used.
+In a production app, `go()` should be used.
 This method uses the arguments passed to it on launch.
 ```swift
 CLI.go()
 ```